sgeinitz/picata/README.md

 in your LMS you will see a blue button that says, _'+ New Access Token_'.
 You will copy/download this token to your local system, but be careful not to share it (e.g. do not save it a shared directory).
 3. Once it is cloned, open a command line terminal and navigate  to the __picata__ directory (using '[cd](https://en.wikipedia.org/wiki/Cd_(command))').
-You will then run configuration setup script by simply typing, `./create_set_env.sh` at the terminal prompt.
+You will then run configuration setup script by simply typing, `./configure.sh` at the terminal prompt.
-This will prompt you for your institution's LMS base URL as well as the token you created in the previous step.
+This will prompt you for your institution's LMS base URL as well as the token you created in the previous step and create the _data/_ and _figures/_ subdirectories.
-Once this is complete, double check that the configuration script, _set_env.sh_ has been created, and that it has the correct values for your URL and token.
+Once this is complete, double check that the configuration script, _set_env.sh_ has been created, that it has the correct values for your URL and token, and that the subdirectories have been created.

 ### Usage